derpaloftet/react_project/README.md

 **Developer Tools**:
 - **ESLint**: Ensures clean, consistent code
 - **Prettier**: Handles code formatting

+**Deployment & CI/CD**:

+- Continuous Integration: Set up with CircleCI for automated testing and builds on every commit
+- Deployment: Automatically deployed to Netlify on successful builds, Render ????
+- Lighthouse CI (LHCI): runs automatically in the CI pipeline to audit web performance, accessibility, SEO, and best practices

 ## How to start locally
 Start the Next.js dev server: